 Lenny Brooks, site manager at the Heights at Wailuna in Pearl City, said some residents have complained about phone outages since the weekend.

-WHOM TO CALLHawaiian Telcom customers who are experiencing problems with their service should call the company's 24-hour repair center at 611.
+Hawaiian Telcom customers who are experiencing problems with their service should call the company’s 24-hour repair center at 611.

 He said a 79-year-old woman only has her land-line connection and is unable to contact family on the mainland.